Interface Composition

 func main() {

-us := NewUserStore()
+:= NewUserStore()

-is := NewItemStore()
+us := NewItemStore()

-s := NewStorer(us, is)
+:= NewStorer(us, is)

 var items []*Item